HARSHITHA123-TECH/Facial-Mapping-of-User-to-Avatar/README.md

      of the detected facial landmarks.
    * Pose Estimation: Estimating the head pose (orientation) of the person is important for precise 3D landmark localization.
 This information helps in accurately aligning the 3D landmarks with the person's face.
    * Head pose estimation provides information about the orientation of the person's head in three-dimensional space.
 This orientation includes parameters such as pitch (tilt up or down), yaw (turn left or right), and roll (tilt to the side).
-By knowing the head's orientation, it becomes possible to align the 3D landmarks correctly with the person's face.Once you have the head pose, you can apply a transformation to the 3D landmarks to make them consistent with the person's head orientation.
+By knowing the head's orientation, it becomes possible to align the 3D landmarks correctly with the person's face.
+Once you have the head pose, you can apply a transformation to the 3D landmarks to make them consistent with the person's head orientation.
 This alignment is essential for ensuring that the 3D landmarks are positioned accurately relative to the person's face in the virtual environment.
      ![sahanaa1](https://github.com/HARSHITHA123-TECH/Facial-Mapping-of-User-to-Avatar/assets/83593454/df95f172-ab31-44a6-b2f8-d469865d8a99)